Leviticus 12 – Cleansing After Childbirth

 iii.
 But more importantly, circumcision is a cutting away of the flesh and an appropriate sign of the covenant for those who should put no trust in the flesh.
 Also, because circumcision deals with the organ of procreation, it was a reminder of the special seed of Abraham, which would ultimately bring the Messiah.

 iv.
 In Colossians 2:11-12, the Apostle Paul connected the ideas of circumcision and Christian baptism.
-His idea was that in Jesus we are spiritually circumcised, and we were also buried with Jesus in baptism.
-Paul did not say that baptism is the sign of the covenant Christians receive and live under, the new covenant.
-Even if that connection is made, it is important to note that one was genetically born into the covenant described here in Genesis 17.
-One is not genetically born into the new covenant; one is born into it by God’s grace through faith.
+His idea was that in Jesus we are spiritually circumcised, and we are also buried with Jesus in baptism.
+Paul did not say that baptism is the sign of the covenant Christians receive and live under, the New Covenant.
+Even if that connection is made, it is important to note that one was genetically born into the covenant described here and in Genesis 17.
+One is not genetically born into the New Covenant; one is born again into it by God’s grace through faith.
 It is wrong and harmful to make the analogy, “babies were circumcised, so babies should be baptized.”

 i.
 In the law of ancient Israel, blood had sacred associations.
 It was understood that the life of a being was in their blood (Genesis 9:4, Leviticus 17:11); loss of blood can mean the loss of life.
 The blood of menstruation made a woman ritually unclean (Leviticus 15:19-24).
 Even animals had to be bled in a certain way in sacrifice or slaughter.
 Since childbirth is always associated with blood, it makes sense that there was a special ritual purification after childbirth.
 “Because life is in the blood (17:11), the loss of blood required some purification to acknowledge the sanctity of life.”
 (Rooker)